 Owned media is any type of content a company creates and manages.
 Social media posts, blog posts, and email newsletters are all examples of owned media.

 Paid media involves external and paid promotions.
-This could include influencer marketing, pay-per-click (PPC), or social media advertising.
+This could include B2B influencer marketing, pay-per-click (PPC), or social media advertising.

 Earned media involves any promotional content your company didn’t create or pay for.

 Mentions in publications, positive customer testimonials, interviews with your leadership, and features are all forms of earned media.
+Earned media can boost your brand’s credibility and turn a driven start-up into an industry thought leader.
+Mentions of your company’s name can also improve SEO, allowing more prospects to find your brand.

-Developing a PR plan
+Developing a strategic PR plan

 Take a look at the recent PR surrounding your business and competitors.